 This risk is managed at consolidated level by the ALMAC Committee on a monthly basis, while the Bank's day-to-day management has been delegated to the Treasury Department of the trading room, under the supervision of the Risk Management Department.

 The Luxembourg division applies a prudent strategy to cash management.
 The Luxembourg division invests its liquid assets with the Banque Centrale du Luxembourg and in a portfolio of highly liquid bonds, which can be liquidated at any time via sale or repurchase agreements.
 With regard to non-sovereign bonds, the Luxembourg division applies rigorous selection criteria in terms of rating and liquidity of the security and imposes diversification of issuers in order to reduce concentration risk as much as possible.
 In this way it can ensure the liquidity of these portfolios, either via sales or via bi- or tripartite programmes.

 The Luxembourg division requires the maintenance of monetary reserves with the Banque Centrale du Luxembourg and/or interbank deposits with selected counterparties and with a limit on the amount to give it the daily liquidity necessary to cope with any withdrawals.
-The minimum amount of this liquidity buffer has been set at EUR 150 million for 2021 (in 2020 the minimum amount of the buffer was EUR 225 million but it also consisted of liquid and available securities; this limit was changed in 2021).
+The minimum amount of this liquidity buffer has been set at EUR 150 million for the 2023 financial year.